Arthur Upham Pope: 1940s and later

 During the Second World War Pope again worked for the U.S. government, drawing upon his expertise in languages and cultures.
 He also became a champion of Russia at a time when it was not popular to do so.
 He was a trustee of the American-Russian Institute and a vice-president of the National Council for American-Soviet Friendship.
 He published a biography of the Russian diplomat Maxim Litvinov in 1943.
 After Life magazine listed Pope in April 1949 among people they considered to be Communist sympathizers, some patrons withdrew their support of the Asia Institute.

 Pope retired as chancellor of the Asia Institute in 1952 at age 71.
 The institute went into decline and no longer operated as the thriving educational institution it had been.
 Pope remained active as a scholar, publishing more than 20 articles and papers, as well as a book on Persian architecture, between 1952 and his death in 1969.

-In 1964, during a state visit to Iran, Pope and Ackerman were formally invited to move the Asia Institute to Shiraz, Iran, where it would be affiliated with Pahlavi University and housed in the Narenjestan.
+In 1964, during a state visit to Iran, Pope and Ackerman were formally invited to move the Asia Institute to Shiraz, where it would be affiliated with Pahlavi University and housed in the Narenjestan.
 They accepted the offer and in 1966 moved to Iran, where they would spend the rest of their lives.
 Pope suffered a heart attack and died in 1969.
 Ackerman remained in Shiraz until her death in 1977.
 Their remains lie in a mausoleum on the bank of the Zayandeh River in Isfahan close to Khaju Bridge, a special mausoleum that was erected on the order of the Shah.

 Legacy

-The Asia Institute became a part of Pahlavi University and gradually declined, especially after the Islamic revolution in 1979.
+The Asia Institute became a part of the Pahlavi University and gradually declined, especially after the Islamic revolution in 1979.
 Eventually, the Bulletin of the Asia Institute was revived in Michigan in 1987.